irsunshine/irsunshine.github.io/content/authors/向天龙/_index.md

 # Username (this should match the folder name and the name on publications)
 authors:
-- Name "向天龙"
+- Name: "向天龙"

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
 role: